Mister-Corn/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 b) Suppose that you have an `n`-story building and plenty of eggs.
 Suppose also that an egg is broken if it is thrown off floor `f` or higher, and unbroken otherwise.
 Devise a strategy to determine the value of `f` such that the number of dropped eggs is minimized.

+...? `f` should be as large as possible so that the eggs will not break on any floor.
+It might best that the value of `f` should be ∞, but at least given that `c` is the current floor we're on, have `f` be `f > c`.

 ## Exercise III.